MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 ```

 ### -UserPrincipalName
 The UserPrincipalName parameter specifies the account that you want to use to connect (for example, navin@contoso.onmicrosoft.com).
-Using this parameter allows you to skip the username dialog in the modern authentication prompt for credentials (you only need to enter your password).
+Using this parameter allows you to skip entering a username in the modern authentication credentials prompt (you're prompted to enter a password).

 If you use the UserPrincipalName parameter, you don't need to use the AzureADAuthorizationEndpointUri parameter for MFA or federated users in environments that normally require it (UserPrincipalName or AzureADAuthorizationEndpointUri is required; OK to use both).